KidneyOS/KidneyOS/docs/building/from-source.md

-# Package Manager/From Source
+# From Source

-This section describes how to build KidneyOS by installing dependencies using a package manager or building them from source.
+This section describes how to build KidneyOS by installing dependencies using a package manager and building it from source.

 > ❗ This method is only supported on `x86_64-linux` and `aarch64-linux` hosts, or in WSL.
+For building on macOS (ARM), see [here](./macos.md).

 > ⚠️ The instructions that follow are designed to be as platform-agnostic as possible.
 However, the names of packages are not necessarily the same across different package managers.
 When mentioning package names, we will provide links to [Repology](https://repology.org/), which you should consult to determine the specific name used by your package manager.